Caring For Clients Since 1958

 • Psychological tests conducted by licensed psychologists and psychiatrists.

-If you do not have enough objective medical evidence, your insurance company may deny your claim or send you to another doctor.
+If you do not have enough medical evidence, your insurance company may deny your claim or send you to another doctor.
 If you are sent to another doctor for an independent medical evaluation (IME), you must be completely honest about your conditions.
-The doctor will likely conduct several tests and collect subjective data as well.
+The doctor will likely conduct several non-invasive tests and collect subjective data as well.
 The doctor will evaluate whether he or she thinks you are malingering or exaggerating your conditions.
 The IME performed by the doctor will provide some of the most influential medical evidence to your insurance company, so it is essential that you attend and participate fully in the evaluation.

 Vocational Evidence